infernalbits/pycli-crypto/README.md

 ## **How It Works**

-When you run the script, PyCLI-Crypto intelligently sets up a temporary, isolated Python virtual environment.
+When you run the script, Crypt-it! intelligently sets up a temporary, isolated Python virtual environment.
 It then installs any required libraries, such as cryptography, into this temporary space.
 Once your task is complete, this environment and all its contents are automatically removed.
 This ensures your system remains clean and you don't need to manually install any dependencies.

 ## **Installation**